octobox/octobox/openshift/OPENSHIFT_INSTALLATION.md

 * Install an [OpenShift template](octobox-template.yml) to the cluster
 * Instantiate the template by providing some required information like the GitHub OAuth app credentials
 * Create a route so the application is accessible from the outside
-* Configure the OAuth callback URL for you OAuth app in GitHub
+* Configure the OAuth callback URL for your OAuth app in GitHub

-The remaing part of this documentation describes the installation on OpenShift Online, but the description are applicable to other setups as well.
+The remaining part of this documentation describes the installation on OpenShift Online, but the description are applicable to other setups as well.

 ### Register GitHub OAuth app